-An education begins in the classroom, but does not end there.
-There is another dimension to a rounded education: the opportunities outside the classroom.
-Learning how to lead, how to contribute and how to build.
-We offer a vast array of opportunities to try new challenges to enrich the academic experience of all our students through experimental learning and the opportunity to try new challenges.
+An education begins inside the classroom, but does not end there.
+An essential dimension to a rounded education are the learning experiences outside of the classroom.
+We enrich the academic experience of all our students through experimental learning and the opportunity to try new challenges.

 School trips make a major contribution to the acquisition of knowledge, development of skills, studies of the natural and man-made world, the present and the past.
 Science, Arts, Language and Music can all be enhanced outside the classroom.
 Adventure activity and sports skills can form the foundation of life-long interests.
 At King William’s College, we’ve taken students all over the world to countries including, Australia, Canada, South Africa, the Far East, Korea, Iceland, Russia, France, Germany, the USA and Japan.

 Each year group receives an after-school sports practice for every major game, depending on the season.
 In these sessions, the focus is on improving the skills and techniques of the individual and to bring these together to form the School teams.
 Clubs are offered throughout the year where students receive fitness training, additional coaching and the opportunity to learn sports away from a competitive environment, for example swimming is offered year-round.